rblades/dhworkbook_master/docs/module-4/Exercises.md

 12. Delete column A (which formerly had record numbers, but is now just filled with the word `null`.
 We don't need it). **If you get the error, 'run exceeded maximum time'** just hit the run button again.
 This script might take a few minutes.

-    You can now copy and paste your table of data into the data input box in RAW, and you should get the green thumbs up saying x records have been successfully parsed!
+    You can now copy and paste your table of data into the data input box in RAW, and you should get the green thumbs up saying 'x records have been successfully parsed!'

     **NB The Blank Detector add on may take a long time.
 Try it out on the CSV.
 You can copy the parsed data from [my Google Sheets file](https://docs.google.com/spreadsheets/d/12FRAMe0QaDfii3JL4RS7XYHiOFMusUVHhGsfP79uYaE/edit?usp=sharing).**